-E.g. “The thermal sensitivity to temperature of line of sight stability shall be less than 1 arcsec/Kelvin.”
+1 E.g. “The thermal sensitivity to temperature of line of sight stability shall be less than 1 arcsec/Kelvin.”

+2 Refer to the Annex G for the contributing error sources description.

-Annex GVerification methods
+Verification methods

 ECSS-E-ST-60-20_0920070

 Thermally induced error contributions to the thermo elastic error shall be verified by the use of thermal models supported and validated by ground test results performed under thermal vacuum conditions.